-Lubricate drivelines, lubricate caster wheels, wheel yokes and frame pivot points; apply two or three shots of grease to the driveline cross and bearings and the telescoping shafts; apply the same amount to the wheel arm grease fittings, the wheel grease fittings (see fig. 17) and the frame grease fittings (see fig. 16, #1-10 for lubrication points).
+1. Lubricate drivelines, wheel yokes and frame pivot points: Apply two or three shots of grease to the driveline cross and bearings and the telescoping shafts; apply the same amount to the wheel arm grease fittings (see fig. 18) and the frame grease fittings (see fig. 17, #1-11 for lubrication points).
 See the driveline manufacturer operator's manual for further information on the drivelines.
+(Note: On older models you may need to lubricate the wheel bearings, check wheels to see if there is a grease fitting, if so apply two or three shots of grease every 8 hours).